-As one of the most promising and competitive courses to study in any Nigerian university, Mechanical Engineering requires a higher UTME score for one to be admitted.
-So, if you are interested in studying this course, you are already a step ahead of other aspirants to find out what requirements is needed for admission success, including whatsoever steps involved.
+As one of the most promising and competitive courses to study in any Nigerian university, Mechanical Engineering requires a higher UTME score for admission.
+So, if you are interested in studying this course, you are already a step ahead of other aspirants in finding out what requirements are needed for admission success, including all the steps involved.

-This score only means that you are qualified to apply for the admission which there is higher chances that you might be denied the admission if your score is solely 140.
+This score only means that you are qualified to apply for admission, but there is a higher chance that you might be denied admission if your score is solely 140.

 - JAMB UTME Cut Off Mark For All Courses